But about the Son he says,

 “Your throne, O God, will last for ever and ever; a scepter of justice will be the scepter of your kingdom”

-Americans—we love the grandeur of royalty.
-But monarchical rule is foreign to us.
-In fact, it was in revolt of despotism the United States was born.
+People love the grandeur of royalty.
+But monarchical rule is somewhat foreign to us Americans.
+In fact, it was in revolt of despotism that the United States was born.

 But, if you are a people, and you have bad leadership (and I do mean bad), and everyone else around you has a king, what do you suppose you want, too?